Global Change

 W. Gutowski's Away Schedule

-I will have to be out of town at times during the semester for various program and project meetings.
 In all cases, I should have access to email during at least part of the time I am away.
 Please keep in mind that I may not be in the same time zone, so replies may be slow.
-Since nearly all of the course is available and followed on line, through Blackboard and the class web page, I hope my travel will not be much of a disruption.
+Since nearly all of the course is available and can be followed online, through Blackboard and the class web page, I hope my travel will not be much of a disruption.

 My travel schedule: